cvat-ai/cvat/site/content/en/docs/administration/advanced/webhooks.md

 ## Webhooks with API calls

-In order to create webhook via an API call, see [Swagger documentation](https://app.cvat.ai/api/docs).
+To create webhook via an API call, see [Swagger documentation](https://app.cvat.ai/api/docs).

 For examples,